I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post marked with a * sign.

-Rycote Super Softie and the Strut STR-MP3.
-I am not an professional when it comes to audio but just started with it as a hobby.
-There is also a MixPre-3 preset available in case you want to syncronize your camera with the Timecode of the MixPre-3.
+In this blog post, I would like to introduce you to my mobile audio recording equipment – the Sound Devices MixPre-3*, Sennheiser MKE 600*, Rycote Super Softie* and the Strut STR-MP3.
+I am not a professional when it comes to audio but just started with it as a hobby.
+There is also a MixPre-3 preset available in case you want to synchronize your camera with the Timecode of the MixPre-3.

 I would also be interested to record stereo sound in the future with 2 dedicated Microphones like the Audio-Technica AT4022* Omnidirectional Condenser Microphone on an Olson Wing array or even the Sennheiser Ambeo VR mic*.